REGISTER YOUR INTEREST

 Dates and times

-SPE104 will run in Term 4 starting 7 October 2024.
+SPE105 will run in Term 1 2025 which starts Mon 27th of Jan with classes to be schedule in the first part of that week.
 Register an expression of interest to be notified when enrolments open.

 Cost (major currencies are listed below, contact us for costs in other currencies)